 “Among the most important responsibilities of government is to provide for the education of their citizens,” CEHD Dean Mark Ginsberg said.
-“This innovative new graduate program will provide students with the background and skills to form and influence education policy, a critical issue for our society.
-I am truly excited about our partnership with the Schar School and confident that this program will be highly valued by our students and graduates, as well as those who employ education policy professionals.’
+“This innovative new graduate-level emphasis area will provide students with the background and skills to form and influence education policy, a critical issue for our society.
+I am truly excited about our partnership with the Schar School and confident that this program track will be highly valued by our students and graduates, as well as those who employ education policy professionals.’

 “Education is a third of every state and local government, and a major influence in the private sector as well, with education think tanks, non-profit and for-profit companies playing increasing roles," said Holton.
 "When we get education right, we get economic development right, as well as equity and fairness."

 “Students will learn how to analyze problems, develop solutions, advocate, engage with and advise policymakers, and overall have a positive impact in improving education for all,” Protopsaltis said.

 "We're excited to offer this new opportunity to public policy students, combining the expertise of both the Schar School and the College of Education and Human Development faculties,” said Mark J. Rozell, dean of the Schar School.
 “This emphasis area is a model of collaborative academic initiatives that leverage the skills of faculty members across relevant academic units."